Sept 2022-present Senior Research Fellow, University of Aberdeen, Aberdeen, UK

-September 2019-Present Research fellow, University of Aberdeen, Aberdeen, UK
+September 2019-Aug 2022 Independent Research Fellow, University of Aberdeen, Aberdeen, UK

 2013-2017 PhD Biological Sciences, University of Aberdeen, Aberdeen, UK